romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/ec2/index.ru.md

 ### Вопрос 1

 **A company is migrating a legacy application to Amazon EC2.
-The applicationuses a username and password stored in the source code to connect to a MySQL database.
+The application uses a username and password stored in the source code to connect to a MySQL database.
 The database will be migrated to an Amazon RDS for MySQL DB instance.
 As part of the migration, the company wants to implement a secure way to store and automatically rotate the database credentials.**

-**Which approach meetsthese requirements?**
+**Which approach meets these requirements?**

-- A) Store the database credentialsin environment variables in an Amazon Machine Image (AMI).
-Rotate the credentials byreplacing the AMI.
+- A) Store the database credentials in environment variables in an Amazon Machine Image (AMI).
+Rotate the credentials by replacing the AMI.
 - B) Store the database credentials in AWS Systems Manager Parameter Store.
 Configure Parameter Store to automatically rotate the credentials.
 - C) Store the database credentials in environment variables on the EC2 instances.
-Rotate the credentialsby relaunching the EC2 instances.
+Rotate the credentials by relaunching the EC2 instances.
 - D) Store the database credentials in AWS Secrets Manager.
 Configure Secrets Manager to automatically rotate the credentials

 <details>